2004 New England Patriots season: Super Bowl XXXIX at Philadelphia Eagles

 The Eagles failed to recover their ensuing onside kick attempt.
 The Patriots then played it safe by running the ball 3 times and forcing Philadelphia to use all of its timeouts.
 New England punter Josh Miller then pinned the Eagles back at their own 4-yard line with just 46 seconds left in the game.
 Philadelphia then tried one last desperate drive to win or tie the game.
 But on first down, McNabb was pressured into making a rushed pass to Westbrook at the line of scrimmage.
 Instead of dropping the pass to stop the clock, Westbrook made the mistake of catching the ball and was immediately tackled for no gain, keeping the clock running and forcing the Eagles to run back to the line of scrimmage for their next play with no huddle.
 On second down, McNabb threw an incomplete pass intended for Owens.
 Finally on third down, McNabb threw a pass that went just over the outstretched fingertips of Smith and into the arms of Harrison for an interception with 9 seconds left, sealing the victory for the Patriots.
+With the win, the Patriots secured their 3rd ever Super Bowl and won in back-to-back years.
+However, this would be both the Patriots last Super Bowl win until 2014 and the last time any team would win two consecutive Super Bowls until the Kansas City Chiefs in 2022 & 2023.